The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Describes how to use polling and callback to activate a page.

-Based on the code you enter, Optimizely Web Experimentation will automatically determine if it should be polled for or executed as a function.
+Based on the code you enter, Optimizely automatically determines if it should be polled for or executed as a function.
 See the examples for detailed usage definitions.

 Polling

-If the code entered does not evaluate to a function type, it will be checked every 50 milliseconds, and the page will be activated when it evaluates to true.
-Optimizely Web Experimentation checks this code in a try/catch block, so a condition that results in an error will be assumed to be false and polling will continue.
+If the code entered does not evaluate to a function type, it is checked every 50 milliseconds, and the page is activated when it evaluates to true.
+Optimizely checks this code in a try/catch block, so a condition that results in an error is assumed to be false and polling continues.

 /*